Squaramide catalysis: Catalyst-substrate interactions

 The interaction between the substrate and the catalyst can be seen in the image above, with the electrophile being bound to the squaramide part and the protonated nucleophile to the amine part (which increases nucleophilicity).
-However, it must be noted that the position of the nucleophile and electrophile switch when the electrophile can only form one hydrogen bond, as in the case of most imines.
+However, the position of the nucleophile and electrophile switch when the electrophile can only form one hydrogen bond, as in the case of most imines.

 Advantages of squaramide organocatalysts

 Squaramide catalysts are easily prepared from starting materials like methyl squarate, possess high activities under low catalyst loadings.
 Squaramide catalysis can be a replacement for thiourea organocatalysis in some scenarios.
 Squaramides have higher affinity for halide ions than thiourea.Aqueous mediums can be used.

 Scope

 H-bond accepting substrates include carbonyl compounds imines, Michael acceptors, and epoxides.
 The nucleophile can be nitroalkanes, enolates, and even phenols (resulting in electrophilic aromatic substitution).
 Subsequent cascade reactions are possible.

 History

 Squaramides have been synthesized in 1966.
 Squaramide catalysts are developed in 2008 by Jeremiah P. Malerich, Koji Hagihara, and Viresh H. Rawal.